Skip to main content

 1. Visual maps of every paper and project

-Atlas builds two kinds of visual map automatically as you read.
-A Knowledge Map deconstructs each paper into its argument structure: claims, evidence, definitions, and labeled relations between them (motivates, causes, enables, contradicts), laid out as a multi-level zoom.
-You see the paper's spine at the top level and drop into the supporting passages with a click.
-A Semantic Map projects your whole project (sources, notes, chats, citations) into a spatial canvas where related items cluster by topic, and you can re-project the same canvas under a new topic angle without re-reading anything.
+Atlas builds two maps as you read.
+A Knowledge Map breaks one paper into claims, evidence, terms, and links between them.
+You see the paper's spine first.
+Then you can click down to the passages that support it.
+A Semantic Map shows your whole project on one canvas.
+Sources, notes, chats, and citations cluster by topic.
+You can change the topic angle without reading the whole folder again.
 The Semantic Map is how 200 papers stop being a folder and start being a corpus.

 "It's like an ultimate GPT.
 I can finally see what I've read."
-Kyle Lao, NUS researcher
+Kyle Lao, CEO & Co-founder of MenSC Labs

-ChatGPT does not have a per-paper claim-evidence deconstruction or a topic-angle re-projection across an entire project.
-If you've ever spent an afternoon trying to recover the structure of a paper you read three weeks ago, the Knowledge Map is the surface that pays for itself first.
-Visual maps make a body of papers legible at a glance, and the multi-level zoom of the Knowledge Map is the surface Atlas is built around.
+ChatGPT does not build a claim-and-evidence map for each paper.
+It also does not re-map a whole project by topic angle.
+If you have spent an afternoon trying to recover a paper you read weeks ago, the Knowledge Map is the first clear win.
+Visual maps make a body of papers easier to scan, and the Knowledge Map is the core Atlas surface.

 2. Every claim traces to a source, and Atlas explains why the source supports it

-The hallucination problem in AI research tools isn't "the model made something up."
-It's "the model put a citation next to a claim that the cited passage doesn't justify."
-Atlas renders every answer as a claim-source-justification triple: the claim, the passage, and a one-sentence explanation of why the passage supports the claim.
-You can click into the source paragraph and read the highlighted sentences in context.
+The main risk in AI research is not just that a model invents a fact.
+The harder risk is a citation next to a claim that the passage does not support.
+Atlas renders each answer as a claim-source-justification triple: the claim, the source passage, and a short note that explains the link.
+You can click into the paragraph and read the highlighted lines.

-The benchmark Atlas runs internally is the H/V ratio: the proportion of generated sentences whose citation does not survive a passage-level re-check, divided by the proportion that does.
-Atlas targets H/V < 0.1 on the citation-grounding benchmark, and we publish how the benchmark is constructed in Verifiable AI Research (2026): What It Actually Means.
-ChatGPT's answers may include citations or links to sources, but they're grounded at the sentence-citation level (or not at all), not at the claim-justification level.
-For most casual question-answering the gap doesn't matter.
-For a thesis sentence, a legal brief paragraph, or a treatment-decision summary, it does.
-The wedge in one sentence: every claim traces to its source, and Atlas explains why the source justifies it.
+Atlas tracks this with the H/V ratio: bad citation claims divided by verifiable ones.
+Atlas targets H/V < 0.1 on its source-grounding benchmark.
+We publish the method in Verifiable AI Research (2026): What It Actually Means.
+ChatGPT may include citations or links, but it does not show the same claim-level proof trail by default.
+For casual Q&A, the gap may not matter.
+For a thesis sentence, a brief, or a treatment summary, it does.
+The wedge is simple: every Atlas claim traces to a source, and Atlas explains why the source supports it.

 3. Your projects compound: the second month is 10× the first

-This is the capability we hear about most from long-term users: the second month is 10× the first because the graph has something to work with.
+This is the point long-term users mention most.
+The second month is stronger than the first because the graph has work to draw on.
 John Tan, a postdoc using Atlas for a multi-year literature review, describes it as "the only tool where the work I did last semester is still doing work for me this semester."
 Put plainly: projects get smarter the longer you use Atlas.
-ChatGPT does not have an equivalent persistent compounding graph across projects, which is the wedge for sustained, multi-month research.
+ChatGPT does not have the same source graph across projects.
+That is the wedge for long research work.

 Comparing Atlas and ChatGPT